Gladoodles/hackthebox_machines/completed/linux/valentine.md

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/75d09006-57e2-48b0-8129-e877c885f0d2)

-Furthermore a vulnerability scan was undertaken which indicated that the website was vulnerable to the SSL-Heartbleed exploit:
+Furthermore, a vulnerability scan was undertaken, which indicated that the website was vulnerable to the SSL-Heartbleed exploit:

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/fe46d330-d7fd-4c63-8ce2-0442f8f536bb)

 #### **2.1 - dirbuster **

 Following discovery of port 80 and 443 a manual enumeration of the website just revealed a basic webpage with little information.
-Using dirbuster, a brute force of web directories was undertaken which exposed an SSH key called 'hype_key' and a notes.txt file.
+Using dirbuster, a brute force of web directories was undertaken, which exposed an SSH key called 'hype_key' and a notes.txt file.
 It was assumed 'hype' was the username for the key.

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/953d447c-f913-466a-ad5c-4ab6b15284a6)

-The notes.txt file did not contain much information of use but the hype_key was in a hex format:
+The notes.txt file did not contain much information of use, but the hype_key was in a hex format:

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/29378279-5484-4e58-938b-2d69ca960c0d)

-By converting the hex to ASCII it releaved the SSH private key:
+By converting the hex to ASCII it revealed the SSH private key:

 ![image](https://github.com/Gladoodles/hackthebox_machines/assets/96867367/8e39f6e7-97e7-4e44-91a3-af9f42c293b0)